distantorigin/miriani-next/README.md

 ## New in Miriani-Next

+See the changelog for version 4.0 and later [here](lua/miriani/scripts/changelog.txt) for a more comprehensive list of changes since Toastush 3.0.

 **Audio & Configuration**
 - Completely rewritten audio system with smarter muting, foreground sound support, and dynamic category management
 - New menu-based configuration system (replaces the old dialog boxes in Toastush) with intuitive number-based or text selection.
 Type 'conf' to get started